 Q: How do I apply for on-campus housing?

 A: Students may register for housing through MyHousing (see: How to Login).
-Freshmen may apply upon their acceptance to URI.
+Freshmen may complete the housing and dining application 48 hours after paying the enrollment and housing deposit.
 Upper class students, who are already residents, register each spring.
 All other students, including transfer students, should consult a room assignment representative at 401-874-4151.
 If you are interested in living in a fraternity or sorority house, contact the Fraternity Managers Association at 401-874-2557.

 Q: When are room assignments made?